 Click this link to check that all required fields have values and all business rules in this eGC1 are correct.
 A list of errors displays in a separate window.
 As you correct errors on the eGC1, click Check for Errors again to see an updated Error List in the window.
-Once you have addressed all of the errors, you can Complete the eGC1.
+Once you have addressed all of the errors, select the Route to Reviewers button.
 See the Errors and Warning Summary article for more details.

 View Entire Draft eGC1 (PDF)

 Click this link to preview or print the entire eGC1.
 The printout will be labeled “DRAFT.”